Message From New Zealand Jewish Council to the President of FIANZ

 Dear Brothers and Sisters - Greetings, Tena koutou, Peace, Salaam

-As a Christian leader, I send my heartfelt sympathy to you all in this
+As a Christian leader, I send my heartfelt sympathy to you all in this time of outrage and desecration of your buildings and of the attack on your faith.

-We share your pain and deplore the actions of bigoted people among us
+We share your pain and deplore the actions of bigoted people among us who would not respect you and your religion.

-We pray that we may together overcome such evil with understanding and
+We pray that we may together overcome such evil with understanding and peace.
+We stand with you.

 In the name of the one God